-This application requires that you certify that if awarded a 2020 ESG grant, your agency and your sub recipient agencies are in compliance with the Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards at 2 CFR part 200.
-All agencies must use a Homeless Management Information System (HMIS) or HUD compliant, comparable database and able to meet all ESG and Continuum of Care reporting requirements.
+This application requires that you certify that if awarded a 2023 ESG grant, your agency and your ESG funded recipient agencies are in compliance with the Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards at 2 CFR part 200.

+All agencies must use a Homeless Management Information System (HMIS) or HUD compliant, comparable database and be able to meet all ESG and Continuum of Care reporting requirements.